 By Road: You can enjoy the most if you are travelling to Thirunelli Temple via road.
-There is various way in which you can reach the Thirunelli Temple via roadways.
+There are various ways in which you can reach the Thirunelli Temple via roadways.

-From Mananthavady: From this medium town tourists head towards the Mysore Road, which is just at 10 kms.
+From Mananthavady: From this medium town, tourists head towards the Mysore Road, which is just at 10 kms.
 Then from Kattikulam tourists ride through a dense forest area till Thettu Road junction.
 This is an 8 kms ride to the junction and again a 13 kms ride to the temple.
-This path is idle for wildlife lovers, as bisons, jumbo monkeys, peacocks and dear more round freely in the jungle.
+This path is idle for wildlife lovers, as bison, jumbo monkeys, peacocks and dear more around freely in the jungle.

 Hotels in Wayanad Valley: Where to stay

 The temple has its own tourist accommodation.
 Panchatheertham Vishrama Mandiram is the name of the accommodation.
 Besides this, pilgrims can also stay at Himagiri Homes and Agraharam Resorts.

 Where to eat

 Besides having a meal, you can try out the food at Century Restaurant.
 The eat out is at 13.9 kms from the temple.

 The Thirunelli Temple is closely related to the other nearby temples.

 - Trisillery temple: As per mythology, Pinnappara continues from Thirunelli to Trisillery.
 Hence devotees who perform ancestral rites at Thirunelli first visit Thrissilery.
 They also make a Vilakkumaala offering at Thrissilery.

 - Kottiyur Temple: This temple is at the dense forests of the Brahmagiri Valley.
 Earlier rice was brought from Thirunelli Temple to the Kottiyur Temple to meet the puja expenses.
 After the festival rice was returned to the Thirunelli Temple.